Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Summary of Future Targets

 The recently reported ``mm fundamental plane of accretion'' offers a sanity check for our flux density values \citep{Ruffa+2024}.
+This new fundamental plane relation differs from that of \citet{Falcke+2000,Merloni+2003} in using 5 GHz instead of 230 GHz.
 This is an empirical correlation between the nuclear 1 mm luminosity ($L_{\nu,\text{mm}}$), the intrinsic 2-10 keV X-ray luminosity ($L_{\text{X, 2-10}}$), and the SMBH mass ($M_{\bullet}$), given by:

 $M_\bullet$ also significantly correlates solely with $L_{\nu,\text{mm}}$, although the correlation is tighter when $L_{\text{X, 2-10}}$ is included: